Getting an Emotional Support Animal in ColoradoReading Time: 4 minutes

 - That you have a diagnosed mental health condition or mental health-related disability

-- The emotional support animal accompanying you is necessary for your mental health or treatment.
+- The emotional support animal accompanying you is necessary for your mental health or treatment

-- The type of animal you are bringing, and how many
+- The type of animal you have

 - That the issuer of the letter is a licensed medical doctor or mental health professional, and that you are under their treatment or care for a mental health disorder

-- The issuer’s license number, type of license, the license issue date, and the state or jurisdiction where it was licensed.
+- The issuer’s license number, type of license, the license issue date, and the state or jurisdiction where it was licensed

 Travel Laws (Air Carrier Access Act)